linode/apl-docs/docs/ce-configure-teams.md

 ## validate changes (optional)

-Noe validate the new values based on the Otomi values schema:
+Now validate the new values based on the Otomi values schema:

 ```bash
 otomi validate-values